banyanops/collector/README.md

 ![Alt text](/docs/CollectorArchitecture.png?raw=true "Collector Architecture")

-Figure 2. shows the overall collector architecture.
+The figure above shows the overall collector architecture.
 At the center is the collector core that takes in inputs from various plugins, and then launches/collects data for desired containers (as described in the previous section).
 Here are some of the plugins where we encourage users to contribute/submit pull requests:
 * Registry: We currently support both private registry and DockerHub as the source of image location.
 But a given collector instance can only run on a single registry (one private registry or docker hub).
 However, you can run multiple instances of the collector pointing to different private registries and/or docker hub.
   * Possible extensions: multiple registry support, images in the local filesystem (e.g., not uploaded to registry)
 * User-specified scripts: We support multiple types of plugins to write scripts for data collection including Bash and Python.
 We provide statically linked versions of bash and python, and busybox commands by exploring volumes into the containers to be inspected.
 That way, we don’t rely on any pre-existing tools inside the container to run scripts.
 We’ve also provided two sample bash scripts: PkgExtract and PkgDeps that collect package information and dependencies between different packages.